Big River Telephone: Operations Support Systems

-Current projects
+Other projects

 Big River Telephone is actively working to provide Advanced Wireless Services, also known as AWS-1, a wireless telecommunications spectrum band used for mobile voice, data services, video, and messaging.
 AWS-1 is used in the United States and replaces the spectrum formerly allocated to Multipoint Multichannel Distribution Service, sometimes referred to as wireless cable.
 The FCC has divided the spectrum into hundreds of rural licenses—rather than a handful of licenses that span large geographic areas—making it easier for smaller providers in remote cities and towns to bid.
 Big River Telephone Company acquired a band on the federal license Advanced Wireless Spectrum in 2007 with the intention of serving the counties where the majority of their customers are.
 Those counties are Bollinger, Cape Girardeau, Madison, Perry, St. Francois, Ste.
 Genevieve, Washington and Wayne.

 On August 4, 2010, Big River Telephone was announced as the recipient of $24.4 million in American Reinvestment and Recovery Act funding to extend high-speed Internet service to seven Missouri counties in southeast Missouri.
 The counties to be served are Bollinger, Cape Girardeau, Madison, Perry, St. Francois, Ste.
 Genevieve and Washington counties.
 The network deployment, which will provide access to 44,697 households and 7,511 businesses, was applauded by Governor Jay Nixon, who on August 5, visited the company to hold a press conference announcing the funding.
 Big River expects to add 75 people when work on the broadband build out is complete.